affinipay/affinipay-woocommerce/README.txt

 The plugin should automatically update with new features, but you could always download the new version of the plugin and manually update the same way you would manually install.

-== Screenshots ==

-1. The standard credit card form on the checkout page.
-2. The form with saved cards and an icon for card identification.
-3. Saved cards displayed on the account page.
-4. Changing payment method for a subscription.

-== Frequently Asked Questions ==

-= Does I need to have an SSL Certificate? =

-Yes you do.
-For any transaction involving sensitive information, you should take security seriously, and credit card information is incredibly sensitive.
-This plugin disables itself if you try to process live transactions without an SSL certificate.

-== Changelog ==

-= 1.0 =

-* Feature: ChargeIO fee is added to order details
-* Feature: Refunds!
-With WC 2.2, refunds were introduced
-* Feature: Ability to delete ChargeIO account data per individual customer
-* Feature: Filters for customer and charge descriptions sent to ChargeIO
-* Feature: Button to delete all test data
-* Feature: Charge a guest using ChargeIO
-* Feature: Create a customer in ChargeIO for logged in users
-* Feature: Charge a ChargeIO customer with a saved card
-* Feature: Add a card to a customer
-* Feature: Delete cards from customers
-* Feature: Authorize & Capture or Authorize only